Monge-Kantorovich Optimal Transport Through Constrictions and Flow-rate Constraints: Monge-Kantorovich transport through tolls

-Throughout, notation as in $\iint_{x,y}\pi(dx,dy,dt)$, indicates integration over the space of subscribed variables to the integral.
-The above formulation allows mass, concentrated initially $x$ and heading for the same terminal destination $y$, to split and transport over different paths clearing the toll at different times $t$, as prescribed by the coupling, in order to abide by the imposed bound on flow-rate.
+Throughout, notation as in $\iint_{x,y}\pi(dx,dy,dt)$, indicates integration over the space of the variables that are subscribed to the integral.

+{\blue Note that} the above formulation allows mass that is initially concentrated $x$ and is heading towards the same terminal destination $y$, to split and transport over different paths clearing the toll at different times $t$, as prescribed by the coupling, in order to abide by the imposed bound on flow-rate. {\blue This will necessarily be the case when $\mu$ assigns finite mass at a point (contains Dirac deltas or singular part, in higher dimensions).}

 A somewhat more ambitious scheduling may require optimizing the average kinetic energy, from a starting measure $\mu$ to the terminal $\nu$, clearing two or multiple tolls in succession.
 For the case of two tolls, define $\pi(dx,dy,dt_1,dt_2)$ as the coupling of mass at $x$ heading to $y$ that clears the tolls at times $t_1,t_2$, respectively, where $0\leq t_1\leq t_2\leq t_f$.
-The coupling, as before, is a probability measure that specifies the respective amount of mass that is transported as described.
+The coupling, as before, is a probability measure that specifies the respective amount of mass that is transported as prescribed.

 The problem with two or multiple tolls is analogous to Problem \ref{prob:problem1}.
 For instance, in the case of two tolls, the cost $c^{\xi_{1},\xi_{2}}$ to be minimized over the choice of admissible couplings is